Tuesdays with Morrie: Editions

-Other editions

-An unabridged audiobook was also published and narrated by Albom.
-The appendix of the audiobook contains several minutes of excerpts from audio recordings that Albom made during his conversations with Schwartz before writing the book.
-A new edition with an afterword by Albom was released on the book's twentieth anniversary in 2017.
+The book was originally published by Doubleday on August 18, 1997.
+An unabridged audiobook, narrated by Albom, includes excerpts from audio recordings he made during his original conversations with Schwartz.
+A twentieth-anniversary edition with a new afterword by Albom was published by Broadway Books in 2017, and a twenty-fifth anniversary edition followed in 2022.

 Adaptations

-The book was adapted into a 1999 television film directed by Mick Jackson, starring Jack Lemmon as Schwartz and Hank Azaria as Albom.
+The book was adapted into a 1999 television film directed by Mick Jackson, produced by Oprah Winfrey, and starring Jack Lemmon as Schwartz and Hank Azaria as Albom.
+The film won an Emmy Award.

-The book's author, Mitch Albom, and esteemed playwright Jeffrey Hatcher joined forces for a stage play adaptation that premiered Off Broadway in November 2002 at the Minetta Lane Theatre.
-Directed by David Esbjornson, it starred Alvin Epstein as Schwartz and Jon Tenney as Albom.
-A revival of the play, featuring Len Cariou as Schwartz and Chris Domig as Albom, was presented by the Sea Dog Theater company at St. George's Episcopal Church in the spring of 2024.
+Albom and playwright Jeffrey Hatcher adapted the book as a stage play, which premiered at Vassar College on June 21, 2002, before an Off-Broadway run at the Minetta Lane Theatre beginning November 19, 2002, directed by David Esbjornson and starring Alvin Epstein as Schwartz and Jon Tenney as Albom.
+The play has since been produced in hundreds of regional and international productions.
+A 2024 revival starring Len Cariou as Schwartz was presented at St. George's Episcopal Church in New York.